 Although geological availability of mineral resources historically dictated centres of production, national policies, globalisation and economies of scale have now become major influences and have led to increased centralisation of production of some raw materials in a small number of countries.
 This greater production concentration increases the exposure of supply chains to disruption from many diverse causes, both artificial and natural.
 Artificial changes include government policies and regulations, such as trade restrictions, taxation and resource ownership.
 Supply disruption related to environmental and social parameters, such as civil unrest, global conflict, pollution, disease and disasters, also becomes more likely with increased concentration of production.
 The PCI characterises the level of production concentration for each candidate material at the mining stage and, where data is available, at the refining stage.
-In this study, average annual global production data for the five-year period 2018 to 2022, derived from BGS World Mineral Production statistics (Idoine et al., 2024), was used in the calculation of the PCI (Idoine et al., 2024).
-This data is complemented by other specialised sources and compilations when required, to ensure quality and fill gaps (for example, SCRREEN (2023d); U.S. Geological Survey (2024b)).
+In this study, average annual global production statistics (Idoine et al., 2024), was used in the calculation of the PCI (Idoine et al., 2024).
+This data is complemented by other specialised sources and compilations when required, to ensure quality and fill gaps (for example, SCRREEN (2023d); U.S. Geological Survey (2024a)).